sherpa/sherpa/docs/models/index.rst

 Combining models
 ================

+Models can be combined to serve as building blocs for more complex models; the same building block can be used multiple times.
-The easiest way to combined and share models is by using the standard Python numerical operators.
+The easiest way to combine models is by using the standard Python numerical operators.
 For instance, a one-dimensional gaussian plus a flat background - using the :py:class:`~sherpa.models.basic.Const1D` class - would be